unoplatform/uno/doc/articles/get-started-dotnet-new.md

 # [**.NET 7**](#tab/net7)

 ```
-dotnet new install Uno.ProjectTemplates.Dotnet
+dotnet new install Uno.Templates
 ```
 # [**.NET 6**](#tab/net6)

 ```
-dotnet new -i Uno.ProjectTemplates.Dotnet
+dotnet new -i Uno.Templates
 ```
 ***

-If you need to determine the parameters available for a template use `dotnet new [templatename] -h`.
+To determine all parameters available for a template use `dotnet new [templatename] -h`.

 > [!IMPORTANT]
 > Installing the templates is done per dotnet CLI version.
 Meaning that the templates are installed for the version shown by `dotnet --version`.
 If you tried to use the templates with a version different than the one you used for installing, you'll get "No templates found matching: '<template-name>'." error.